yaolingling/install_rackhd_ansible/README.md

 Then "sudo vi /etc/ssh/sshd_config".
 In this file, change the line contains 'PermitRootLogin' to 'PermitRootLogin yes'.
 Finally, "sudo service ssh restart".

-* ensure ssh these ips defined in "/etc/ansible/hosts" without password.
+step 2: ensure ssh these ips defined in "/etc/ansible/hosts" without password.
 You need to replace the '<IP>' of the last command with the ip defined in the file 'install_rackhd_ubuntu.yml'. '<password>' needed to be replaced with the ssh password of this node.

         sudo su
         apt-get update